 The only time Cherubim appear away from God's throne is after the casting of Adam and Eve out of the Garden of Eden.
 The Bible seems to indicate that several of them were used by God to stop any attempt to re-enter the garden (Genesis 3:24).

-A description of what Cherubim look like (unlike Archangels) does exist but does not offer more information.
+A description of what Cherubim look like does exist but does not offer more information.
 We do know that they have four faces and four wings (Ezekiel 10:10 - 12, 14).
-Lucifer, who because of vanity and sin turned himself into the devil (see Ezekiel 28:12 - 19), was originally one of the Cherubim and was directly associated with the throne of God (Ezekiel 28:14).
+Lucifer, who because of vanity and sin turned himself into the devil (see Ezekiel 28:12 - 19), was originally one of this angelic class who are directly associated with God's throne (Ezekiel 28:14).

 The Bible gives us precious, if any, information regarding angelic beings.
 While Michael and Gabriel are certainly Archangels, Lucifer was one of the Cherubim.
 It would be interesting to learn a bit more about these unusual beings.
 God, in his wisdom, has decided not to reveal much to man about the spirits he created.